Accredited Medical Laboratory Sciences Programs

 Students need to provide official college transcripts.
 If no college work has been completed, high school graduation records or GED completion records should be provided.

-To qualify for entrance into Hennepin Healthcare's Phlebotomy Technician Program, the following is required:
+To qualify for entrance into Hennepin Healthcare's Phlebotomy Technician Program at HCMC, the following is required:

 - High school graduation or equivalent; college courses and related healthcare experience are not required but preferred (official transcripts required).